 - Protect your employee’s health and your household’s health.
 If you need your employee to come to work:

 - If you or a member of your household is sick, tell your worker and protect your workers’ health by not asking them to work if at all possible, or honoring their request not to work.
-If they do come to work, practice recommended social distancing guidelines for in the home (you can find some here), minimizing contact between the person who is sick and your employee.
+If they do come to work, practice social distancing guidelines (you can find some here), minimizing contact between the person who is sick and your employee.

-- If you or members of your household have COVID-19 symptoms, get yourself and family tested if that option exists.
+- If you or members of your household have COVID-19 symptoms, get yourself and family tested.
 Isolate the member of your family who is sick.
-Notify your employee and ask them not to come to work.
+Notify your employee and ask them not to come to work, and provide them paid time off.
 If your employee is sick, give them paid time off and assist in covering health care costs if you can.

 - If you are able, consider paying for a taxi or rideshare to transport the workers home who may normally rely on public transit.